 This holiday does not lend itself to quiet while the weather is lovely.
 And explosives abound.
 What more needs to be said???

 Call it the rebound effect—all those hours of watching delay the inevitable.
 Injuries and phone calls miraculously appear again out of the blue.
 And all that food and alcohol consumed by the celebrants… Well, let’s put it this way.
 Every cause has an effect.
 Unfortunately, if you work this time, do not expect to rest!

 Everyone returns to work after that significant snowstorm is over.
 Well, guess what?
 They have to dig out their driveways or drive on slippery roads.
 These activities do not come without consequence.
 Heart attacks, falls, and car accidents are everywhere.
 It’s just not a pleasant day to work!

 Some attendings just like to order studies.
 And usually, the younger and more inexperienced the attending physician working in the ED, the more studies ordered.
 So, beware of a shift with this sort of physician.
 The emergency department will inundate you until you are teeming with work.
 Try to postpone your call to another day!!!

 Blue skies?
 Perfect temperature?
 You are in for a rough day!
 Everyone wants to be outside.
 And guess what?
 That means sports and injuries.
 And, you are on the front line… So?
 They are coming to the hospital for imaging!!!!

 Summary Of The Best And Worst Days

 You can’t always control when you are going to work on call.
-However, if you do have a choice, now you know some of the best days to work and those to avoid.
-Hey… There’s nothing better than a nice quiet night when you can enjoy working at a leisurely pace and you can take the time to learn from each of your cases.
+However, if you have a choice, now you know the best days to work and those to avoid.
+Hey… There’s nothing better than a nice quiet night when you can enjoy working at a leisurely pace and take the time to learn from each of your cases.
 So, plan to take call on these days and avoid the other frantic shifts if you can!!!